How to Buy Rigid Foam Insulation (With R-Value Chart)

 Spray foam insulation is almost always more expensive than rigid foam, so there’s a significant price difference when comparing these two products.

-For example, a standard cost for spray foam insulation will be approximately $1.50 per square foot, whereas rigid foam is only $0.40 per square foot.
+For example, a standard cost for spray foam insulation will be approximately $1.50 per square foot.
+In contrast, rigid foam is only $0.40 per square foot.

 In some locations with extreme temperature changes, spray foam can shrink and leave gaps that invite moisture build-up.
-These gaps can reduce its R-value rating, losing its effectiveness over time.
+These gaps can reduce its R-value rating, causing it to lose effectiveness over time.

 The chemical compounds in spray foam must cure, taking approximately two hours.
 During this time, you’ll need to stay out of the area.
 This makes it more intrusive for a household than other insulation types.

 Spray foam insulation usually requires an outside contractor.
-You’ll end up paying more for labor costs with a spray foam application than rigid foam.
+You’ll pay more labor costs with a spray foam application than with rigid foam.

 Benefits of Rigid Foam